 We have begun accepting voluntary donations to help pay the expenses of providing a high quality Virtual dance experience.
-Our "dance invitations" contain the information regarding methods for donating.
+Our "dance invitations" occasionally contain the information regarding methods for donating.

 IF YOU ARE NOT ALREADY PART OF OUR DANCE FAMILY, PLEASE USE THE "CONTACT US FORM" TO TELL US YOUR NAME, EMAIL ADDRESS AND YOUR GENERAL LOCATION.
 WE'LL ADD YOU TO OUR INVITATION LIST.
 YOU CAN UNSUBSCRIBE AT ANY TIME.

 Before each class, we'll send you a link for that session.
 Just click the link, and follow the easy directions.
 If necessary, choose COMPUTER AUDIO as your means of communicating.

 When joining us for the first time, you may have the opportunity to "Give us permission to manage your microphone."
 If you will be dancing in a quiet place, say YES.
 (In between dances, we'll open your microphone for conversation.)
 If you will be in a noisy environment (loud people, phones, TV, children, pets, etc) say NO. (If you say NO, however, you will frequently see an annoying box pop up, inviting you to open your microphone.)

 If you've never used Zoom video conferencing, just think of it as Skype or FaceTime, for a large group of people at once.
 The first time you connect, you may be prompted to install an App or other software.
 This is safe to do.